This content applies to England only.

 If your accommodation needs repairs inform your landlord or agent.
 If the repairs are your landlord's responsibility and are not done there may be ways you can force your landlord to carry out the work.

-Please see the section on repairs and bad conditions for more information about your rights.
+Please see the section on repairs and home safety for more information about your rights.

 Passing your tenancy to someone else